milvus-io/milvus-sdk-go/docs/describe_index.md

 - `indexes`: slice of entity.Index that specifies the indexes on the vector field.

-- `err` error in the process (if any).
+- `err`: error in the process (if any).
 Possible errors are listed below:

     - `ErrClientNotReady`, error that the client is not connected.